redhat-eets/glpi-helper-scripts/README.md

 The `filtering/check_glpi_reservation.py` script queries the GLPI deployment for computers and prints a digest of computer fields.
 For usage information see the help message provided by the script.

 ### create_reservation_wrapper.py
 This is the recommended workflow for creating reservations using the REST API.
-One has the ability to manually manage reservations via the GUI (fine for an individual machine or to view the calendar), but for convenience there is an included wrapper around `reservation/create_glpi_reservation.py` which can take in a YAML file defining reservations of machines for given Jira tags (or other work item IDs).
+One has the ability to manually manage reservations via the GUI (fine for an individual machine or to view the calendar), but for convenience there is an included wrapper around `reservation/create_glpi_reservation.py` which can take in a YAML file defining reservations of machines.
 The wrapper takes in the API token as well as the reservation YAML file.
-Required for proper function are the Jira Epic tag, username for which to reserve the machine, start and end time in "YYYY-MM-DD HH:MM:SS" format, and servers by hostname.
+Required for proper function are the username for which to reserve the machine, start and end time in "YYYY-MM-DD HH:MM:SS" format, and servers by hostname.
+You can optionally include a Jira Epic, which will be included as a comment if specified.
 The global comment field will be added to the comment field below the Jira Epic tag if specified (omitted if set to None).
-If a server contains None (~) then it will use the global Jira Epic tag fields, otherwise they will be overwritten for that specific machine.
+If a server contains None (~) then it will use the global fields, otherwise they will be overwritten for that specific machine.
 Below is an explanation of the required YAML structure (also see `reservation/reservation_example.yaml`):
 <pre>
-JIRA-0000:
 username:example_user
 start:"2021-09-30 23:59:59"
 end:"2021-10-30 23:59:59"
+epic: "JIRA-0000" (optional)
 comment:~
 servers:
   hostname-1:
     ~
   hostname-2:
     username:overwritten_username
     start:"2021-10-01 23:59:59"
     end:"2021-10-31 23:59:59"
+    epic: "JIRA-0001"
     comment:"a comment overwriting the above global comment"
 </pre>
 For usage information see the help message provided by the script.